lr4d/kartothek_hive_integration_test/README.md

  - Read a kartothek dataset from Hive which consists of more than a single file.
  - Use a partitioned kartothek dataset.
  - Test using the latest stable version of Hive.
+ - Full integration with standard kartothek tests.
+At the moment of writing the tests take around 45 seconds, excluding the docker image build.
+The image build could be cached, and this test could be added as a job to the default kartothek testing build.
  - (?)
 Test reading from Presto.
  - (?)
 Test reading from Drill.
  - (?)
 Convert a Hive dataset to a kartothek dataset.